DockHealth/dockhealth-api/WEBHOOKS.md

   - `eventIdentifier`: The unique identifier of the event.
 This id can be used to fetch this event on demand from Dock.
   - `organizationIdentifier`: The organization within which the event took place.
   - `userIdentifier`: The user that generated the event.
+  - `targetIdentifier`: The identifier of the affected Dock Health object.
+  - `targetType`: The type of the affected Dock Health object.
+The full list is below.
   - `eventType`: The type of the event.
 The full list is below.
   - `createdAt`: The time at which the event was created, in ISO 8601 UTC format.
   - `audit`: A human-readable audit of the event.
 It will contain the following attributes:
-    - `auditEventType`: The event type.
-This will match the eventType of the containing event.
     - `targetIdentifier`: The identifier of the affected Dock Health object.
+This will match the `targetIdentifier` of the containing event.
     - `targetType`: The type of the affected Dock Health object.
+This will match the `targetType` of the containing event.
+    - `eventType`: The event type.
+This will match the `eventType` of the containing event.
     - `currentState`: A human-readable string describing the state of the object after the event occurred.
     - `previousState`: A human-readable string describing the state of the object before the event occurred.
     - `currentValues`: A set of 0 or more key-value pairs representing the state of the object after the event occurred.